 Homeowners insurance coverage will vary according to the policy you select and the type of property you have.
 When you look at types of policies, the protection that insurers provide is divided between “named perils” and “open perils.”
 If your policy is for named perils, it will only cover the events listed in the contract.
 On the contrary, an open perils policy will have a list of events it won’t cover, because everything else should be fair game.
 Typically, home insurance includes interior and exterior damages, liability and loss or damage of your belongings.
 Most policies cover some natural disasters, but earthquakes and floods damages are not typically included and you will have to purchase additional coverage or a separate policy altogether.
 Read your policy carefully, never assume you have a certain coverage, because what’s written in it is what your insurer will cover.

 Types of Homeowners Insurance Coverage

-- Other structures protection: Other structures protection provides coverage for structures other than a home, like a detached garage or fence.
+- Other structures protection: It provides coverage for structures like a detached garage or a fence.

 - Square footage

 - Neighborhood and crime rate

 - Past claims on property

 - Homeowners personal belongings